specialagentsqueaky/obs-notepad/README.md

 https://www.youtube.com/watch?v=PizwrIHn0CQ&feature=youtu.be

-# This is the public URL for this OBS Notepad site
+# This is the public URL to copy into your OBS

 https://specialagentsqueaky.github.io/obs-notepad/